nagi49000/airflow-ml-pipeline/README.md

 ### Running ML experiments

-The custom containers running include a MLFlow server, and a simple API that generates numbers on a line, in the x interval \[0, 1\].
+The custom containers running include a MLFlow server, and a simple API that generates numbers on a line (with some noise), in the x interval \[0, 1\].
 There is a simple DAG that takes samples from that API, builds a model, and submits the experiment to MLFlow.
 The experiment can be triggered manually.